omahs/docs-36/docs/tutorials/build-first-react.md

 Once the react app is running and you have your catalog dependency, the next step will be to setup the configuration:

-1. Donwload [Nevermined abi](http://artifacts-nevermined-rocks.s3.amazonaws.com/80001/public/contracts_v2.0.0.tar.gz) and store them in a folder named contracts in the public folder.
-These abis are the interface to interact with Nevermined contracts deployed on the blockchain.
+1. Download [Nevermined abi](http://artifacts-nevermined-rocks.s3.amazonaws.com/80001/public/contracts_v2.0.0.tar.gz) and store them in a folder named contracts in the public folder.
+These ABIs are the interface to interact with Nevermined contracts deployed on the blockchain.
 Visit [ABI specification](https://docs.soliditylang.org/en/develop/abi-spec.html) to learn more about it.
 2. Create a `config.ts` file and provide the Nevermined config as follow:

 :::tip